 This is not a strike offense under the California Three Strikes law, and it is not a Sex Offense under PC 290.
 You could also face a loss of your Professional License if convicted, and if you are not a legal resident, you could face Deportation in Immigration Court since the offense involves an intent to deceive others.

 A common defense under this section would involve showing that there is insufficient evidence that you were intending to price gouge people.
 If it can be shown, for example, that the increase in the price of the item is directly attributable to increases in the cost of labor or materials needed to provide the good or service, then you would not be liable under this section.
 This can happen, as oftentimes when demand for goods and services increases during times of emergencies, if the wholesaler has to raise prices to keep up with the demand to get the items back into the marketplace.
 This would, therefore, justify the reason why prices on necessities went up for your business.
 It’s harder to show this, for example, if you are not a business owner, but instead, a person that went from shop to shop to load up on necessities to sell outside of your garage.

 V. Call Today

-Trying to take advantage of what seems to be a money making gold mind such as price gouging can land you in custody, paying hefty fines for years.
-This is a little known law that many people are not aware of that seems most relevant now in the current COVID-19 crisis.
+Trying to take advantage of what seems to be a money-making gold mind such as price gouging can land you in custody, paying hefty fines for years.
+This is a little-known law that many people are not aware of that seems most relevant now in the current COVID-19 crisis.
 It’s always important to consult with an attorney if you feel like the business venture you’re about to enter into is illegal.
 Our Ontario PC 396 attorney has successfully defended and is well versed in PC 396 cases in Ontario.
-Call your local Ontario Criminal Defense Attorney today at the Inland Empire Defense 909-939-7126.
+Call your local Ontario Criminal Defense Attorney today at the Inland Empire Defense at 909-939-7126.
 Located in Ontario.